Gwanghun-Im/number-sum/README.md

 1. Select text containing numbers
 2. The sum will be automatically calculated and displayed in the status bar
+3. Click the "Auto" status bar item to toggle auto-calculate feature
-3. If auto-calculate is disabled, use the command palette (Cmd+Shift+P) and type "Calculate Number Sum"
+4. If auto-calculate is disabled, use the command palette (Cmd+Shift+P) and type "Calculate Number Sum"

-4. Toggle auto-calculate feature using the command palette and typing "Toggle Auto Calculate"
+## Status Bar

+- Shows the current sum of selected numbers
+- Displays auto-calculate status:
+  - ✓ Auto: Auto-calculate is enabled
+  - ✕ Auto: Auto-calculate is disabled
+  - Click to toggle the feature

 ## Settings

 - `numberSum.autoCalculate`: Enable/disable automatic calculation of number sums (default: true)

-## Status Bar

-- Shows the current sum of selected numbers
-- Displays auto-calculate status with an icon
-  - Check icon: Auto-calculate is enabled
-  - Close icon: Auto-calculate is disabled

 ## Examples